-- Select the objects that you want to crop.
-If no objects on the drawing page are selected, all objects will be cropped. - 2 In the toolbox, click the Crop tool $\boxed{\mathbf{W}}$.
+- 1 Select the object or imported photo that you want to crop.

+You can select one or more objects.
+If no objects on the drawing page are selected, all objects in the drawing will be cropped.

+- 2 In the toolbox, click the Crop tool 4.

-- 3 Drag to define a cropping area. - 4 Double-click inside the cropping area.
+- 3 Drag to define a cropping area.

+- 4 Double-click inside the cropping area.